algosup/2022-2023-project-1-smart-signage-Project-6-group/Documents/Functionnal.md

 Data will be transmited every 3 hours to the server.

 The the communication process we are going to use the LoRaWAN protocol.
+LoraWAN is a protocol based on radio frequencies.
 LoraWAN is a low power wide area network protocol designed to allow long range communication at low bit rates.
 It's designed to not use a lot of energy and to be able to communicate over a long distance, long distance is about 100 Km.